King’s medical records not accessed in alleged Kate data breach at London Clinic

-According to The Mirror, up to three people could have been involved in the alleged accessing of the Princess of Wales’s private medical records.
+Up to three people could have been involved in the alleged accessing of the Princess of Wales’s private medical records, it has been reported

 The King’s personal data was not compromised during the alleged data breach at the London Clinic, it is understood.

-According to The Mirror, up to three people could have been involved in the alleged accessing of the Princess of Wales’s private medical records after Kate was discharged from hospital on January 29.
+Up to three people could have been involved in the alleged accessing of the Princess of Wales’s private medical records after Kate was discharged from hospital on 29 January, it has been reported.

 Charles, who is undergoing treatment for a form of cancer, also spent three nights at the London Clinic during the same month receiving medical care following treatment for an enlarged prostate .